 Mary Crowley grew up in Chicago and started sailing on Lake Michigan when she was 4.
 Forty years ago, she founded two different companies in Sausalito: Ocean Voyages Incorporated, a global yacht chartering company, and Ocean Voyages Institute, a public charity aimed at preserving the maritime environment and maritime arts and sciences.
 Initially the nonprofit did lots of sailing education and training, but in the last 10 years its focus has shifted to plastics in the ocean.
 In 2009, Crowley co-sponsored and went on a voyage with scientists and concerned citizens to tackle the North Pacific Gyre, also known as the Great Pacific Garbage Patch.
-This year she made another expedition and collected 84,000 tons of trash.
+This year she made another expedition and collected 84,000 pounds of trash.
 She will be venturing out for two more cleanup trips in the coming months.

 1) Was there a specific event that prompted you to start your cleaning efforts?